MEGAN: Multi-Explanation Graph Attention Network: Multi-Explanation Graph Attention Network

 The mask $\mathbf{M}$ introduced in Fig.~\ref{fig:architecture} is only optionally used to compute the fidelity metric, which is introduced in Section~\ref{sec:fidelity}.
 At this point, the edge and node importance matrices, which represent the explanations generated by the network, are already accounted for, which leaves only the primary prediction to be explained.
 The first remaining step is a global sum pooling operation which turns the node embedding tensor $\mathbf{H}^{(L)}$ into a vector of global graph embeddings.
 For this, $K$ separate weighted global sum pooling operations are performed, one for each explanation channel.
-Each of these pooling operations uses the same node embeddings $\mathbf{H}^{(L)}$ as input, but a different slice $V^{\text{im}}_{:,k}$ of the node importance matrix as weights.
+Each of these pooling operations uses the same node embeddings $\mathbf{H}^{(L)}$ as input, but a different slice $V^{\text{im}}_{:,k}$ of the node importance tensor as weights.
 In that way, $K$ separate graph embedding vectors

 are created, which are then concatenated into a single graph embedding vector